-- Values which are themselves dicts will be recursed into. - Values which are a dict in one input and not a dict in the other input (e.g. if our inputs were {'foo': 5} and {'foo': {'bar': 5}}) are irreconciliable and will generate an exception. - Non-dict leaf values are run through copy.copy to avoid state bleed.
+- Values which are themselves dicts will be recursed into. - Values which are a dict in one input and not a dict in the other input (e.g. if our inputs were {'foo': 5} and {'foo': {'bar': 5}}) are irreconciliable and will generate an exception. - Non-dict leaf values are run through copy copy to avoid state bleed.

-Note: This is effectively a lightweight copy.deepcopy which offers protection from mismatched types (dict vs non-dict) and avoids some core deepcopy problems (such as how it explodes on certain object types).
+Note: This is effectively a lightweight copy deepcopy which offers protection from mismatched types (dict vs non-dict) and avoids some core deepcopy problems (such as how it explodes on certain object types).

-Returns The value of base, which is mostly useful for wrapper functions like copy dict.
+Returns The value of base, which is mostly useful for wrapper functions like copy_dict.

-'''

-invoke.config.obliterate(base, deletions)

-'''

-Remove all (nested) keys mentioned in deletions, from base.
+invoke.config.obliterate(base: Dict[str, Any], deletions: Dict[str, Any]) \rightarrow None Remove all (nested) keys mentioned in deletions, from base.